 Unlike regular sandwich bread, these are more soft and sweeter in taste.
 That is why overnight breakfast rolls are best with any fresh fruit jam or butter.
 I prefer to bake these delicious overnight breakfast rolls for my lazy weekend mornings.

 If you have seen my earlier recipes or follow my blog then you might have seen Savoury Breakfast Roll recipe.
 That is another option for my weekend breakfasts.
-Looking at this recipe if you are thinking these overnight breakfast rolls are just like Ladi pav but shaped differently then No, these are not.
+Looking at this recipe if you are thinking these overnight homemade breakfast rolls are just like Ladi pav but shaped differently then No, these are not.

 If you bake this recipe, please share a picture with me on my Instagram using #bakewithsonia